gbv/daia/daia.md

 modified at {GIT_REVISION_DATE} with revision {GIT_REVISION_HASH}.

-This document is publically available under the terms of the Creative-Commons Attribution-No Derivative ([CC-ND 3.0]) license.
+This document is publically available under the terms of the Creative-Commons Attribution-ShareAlike Derivative ([CC-BY-SA 3.0]) license.
 Feedback is welcome:

 * implement the specication!
 * [correct](https://github.com/gbv/daiaspec/blob/master/daia.md) the specification!